Part V. Esthetics Schools

 b.
 Microorganisms;

 c.
-Infection control, disinfection, sterilization;
+Infection control, disinfection, and sterilization;

 d.
 Occupational Safety and Health Administration (OSHA) requirements;

 e.
-Material Safety Data Sheet (MSDS);
+Safety Data Sheet (SDS);

 f.
 General procedures and safety measures;